Coding-Gymnasium/coding_notes/typeScript/S_Grider/sort.md

 - Can contain real implementation for some methods
 - The implemented methods can refer to other methods that don't actually exist yet (we still have to provide names and types for the un-implemented methods)
 - Can make child classes promise to implement some other method.

+### Interfaces Vs Inheritance/Abstract Classes

+#### Interfaces

+- Sets up a contract between different classes.
+- Use when we have very different objects that we want to work together.
+- Promotes loose coupling.

+#### Inheritance/ Abstract Classes

+- Sets up a contract between different classes.
+- Use when we are trying to build up a definition of an object.
+- Strongly couples classes together.